by Tamar Afriat

 And [David] appointed some of the Levites to minister before the ark of the Lord, to commemorate, to thank, and to praise the Lord God of Israel…with stringed instruments and harps…

 The Levites were doing something dangerous!
 They were entering God’s presence—something which could kill instantaneously if not done properly (I Chronicles 13:9-10)—without the blood of atoning sacrifices.
 In Solomon’s Temple, only the high priest could enter God’s presence (the Holy of Holies) in a carefully prescribed manner after atoning sin sacrifices were made once a year on the Day of Atonement.
-So how did the David allow the Levites to enter God’s presence without atoning sacrifices?
+So how did David allow the Levites to enter God’s presence without atoning sacrifices?
 He understood that pure worship from an adoring heart is holy and allows one to enter God’s presence.

 Day and Night Worship in The Holy Temple

 David passed on God’s commands regarding prayer and worship to his son, Solomon who ultimately employed 4,000 full-time paid musicians and singers to worship the Lord day and night in the Temple.
 Why so much music and singing?
 It is one of the primary ways God created us to interact with Him: the Holy Spirit touches the human heart through music in a dynamic way.
 Even though both the Holy Temples were destroyed, Judaism retained this ancient tradition of approaching God through song in its liturgy.
 Jewish liturgy, however, is missing the essential ingredient which even rabbis admit departed with the destruction of the Temples: the Shekinah—the manifest presence of God through His Holy Spirit.
-After two-thousand years it has returned to dwell in temples not made with hands where the incense of worship is rising again from the alters of adoring hearts.
+After two-thousand years it has returned to dwell in temples not made with hands where the incense of worship is rising among the people of Israel again from the alters of adoring hearts.

 A new generation of Israelis drawing from an ancient well